A white logo on a black background featuring a leaf, with the text 'nature on silk' underneath.

 Tanya taught me about organic pigment.
 Yes, I had read and watched and seen the organic dying and ink making process for yearssss, but there's something clarifying about getting that lightbulb moment and watching the magic pour from your own two hands.
 It sinks in and becomes something you now get to hold and cherish.

+I have led a lot of retreats, and watched this process happen for dozens of retreat guests, but for it to happen to me?
+What a treasured experience.
 And now I get to share this love and the magic of working in harmony with nature with you.
 These silk scarves are such a clear representation of the beauty that comes when you create along with the elements and the natural world.
 I am not in charge – I am simply the artist orchestrating the chemical reactions, choreographing the results as I am able, and selecting the piece I am most proud of to share with you.

-• This feels like pure delight.
+This feels like pure delight.
 I am not in charge.
 The earth is gonna do what she's gonna do and we are all the recipients of her magic.
 And also I've learned so much about working alongside this medium, controlling the elements, the heat, the nuances of working with silk.
 There have been so many surprises along the way and honestly, that's all I want out of life.
+Surprise me, I tell her.
+I will do my best to be easily delighted.